lizziesz/example-angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

 I used Angular Material to help with the display of the table, and for its use of filtering/sorting.
-By using a Material table, it's quick to add filtering/sorting to the table.
+By using a Material table, it's quick to add filtering/sorting to the table and adds out of the box styling.

 With more time to work on this top priorities would be: